 Notable works: Milk, 8, When We Rise I'm not a morning person.
 To get out of bed, I need a great deal of coffee and the knowledge that what I'm doing is making a difference in the world.
 It's fairly obvious where this drive comes from.
 I was raised by a paralyzed single mother and grew up in a Mormon home in Texas, knowing from the age of six that I was gay.
 People treated my mother poorly because she was different, and I knew that if anybody found out I was gay I'd be treated badly too.
 I came to realize that this prejudice often stemmed from misconceptions and a lack of understanding about people of diversity.
-Being a Southern boy in a religious home was a gift though, because I grew up surrounded by some of the greatest storytellers on the planet: drunk Southerners and devout painter, photographer, musician, and author Milk, My Own Private Idaho, Good Will Hunting When I look back at the films I've what the movie is.
+Being a Southern boy in a religious home was a gift though, because I grew up surrounded by some of the greatest storytellers on the planet: drunk Southerners and devout painter, photographer, musician, and author Gus Notable works: Milk, My Own Private Idaho, Good Will Hunting made, one clear commonality is that I am always in the process of learning something new about my characters. what the movie is.